nonoo/kappanhang/README.md

 be easily added if anyone is interested and has the skills (volunteers needed, as I'm only developing the Linux version).

+Please note that the Icom IC-705 (and also the RS-BA1 protocol) does not provide GPS data over IP so it's not possible to get the GPS data stream.

 ## Compatible hardware/software

 - Icom RS-BA1 server software